Jmen/infrastructure-template/README.md

 # Infrastructure Template

-This is an opinionated GitHub repository template for a full-stack web application
+This is an opinionated GitHub Repository Template for a full-stack web application

-It sets up a Website, API, Database, Authentication (with Social Login), CI pipeline, and hosting using Vercel and Supabase
+It sets up a Website, API, Database, Authentication (with Social Login), CI Pipeline, and hosting using Vercel and Supabase

-There is support for developing locally using Docker, and the pipeline provides a Test and Production environment
+There is support for developing locally using Docker, and the CI Pipeline provides a Test and Production environment

-With this in place you can focus on the domain specific details of the pages, endpoints, and database tables of the application
+With this starting point, you can focus on the domain specific details of the pages, endpoints, and database tables which are unique to your application.

 ## Tech Stack